emsterdam1/anRNAlab-Protocols/NGS/rRNA-Depletion.md

 --------------------------------------------------------------------------------
 ### Probe annealing (~15 minutes)

-**1.** In a total of 15 µl of RNase-free water, combine 1 µl of depletion oligos for every 5 µg of total RNA.
+**1.** In a total of 15 µl of RNase-free water, combine 1 µl of depletion oligos for every 5 µg of total RNA. <br/> _5 µg is the minimum RNA needed for this reaction volume.
+Lower amounts will be degraded in buffer._

 **2.** Anneal oligos to target rRNA in a thermocycler with the following program: